core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A server that receives a GET or FETCH request with the Observe Option, for which request processing is successful, SHOULD respond to this request and not suppress the response.
 If a server adds a client (as a new entry) to the list of observers for a resource due to an Observe request, the server SHOULD respond to this request and SHOULD NOT suppress the response.
 An exception to the above is the overriding of response suppression according to a CoAP No-Response Option {{RFC7967}} specified by the client in the GET or FETCH request (see {{sec-request-response-suppress}}).

-A server SHOULD have a mechanism to verify liveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
+A server SHOULD have a mechanism to verify the aliveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
 This can be implemented by sending notifications occasionally using a Confirmable message (see {{Section 4.5 of RFC7641}} for details).
 This requirement overrides the regular behavior of sending Non-confirmable notifications in response to a Non-confirmable request.

 A client can use the unicast cancellation methods of {{Section 3.6 of RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the group (using serial unicast to each known group member).
-In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
+In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be canceled and includes an Observe Option with the value set to 1 (deregister).
 In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the group/multicast deregistration request MAY be repeated upon receiving another observe response from a server.

 For observing a group of servers through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
 The method defined in {{I-D.tiloca-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.